By: Madeleine Ortiz

 Wake up at the same time every morning.

-When you don’t have work or another obligation that requires you to be up at a certain time, it can be super tempting to stay snuggled up under the covers.
+When you don’t have work or another obligation requiring you to be up at a certain time, it can be super tempting to stay snuggled up under the covers.
 However, Dr. Mercado Garcia recommends resisting the urge to sleep in late.
 Just like going to bed at the same time every night, waking up at the same time every morning helps your sleep cycle get into a routine.
 The consistent wake up time also keeps you honest about bedtime – you’re less likely to stay up late if you woke up early.
 Trust that the initial weeks of discomfort will be worth the pay off in the long run, and you’ll be waking up without an alarm clock in no time.

 Turn off your screens.